 Forest Plan Section Page Number Resource Forest Plan Text Applicable?
 (Y/N) Requires Amendment?
-(Y/N) Section 4.
+(Y/N) Rationale Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 42-1 Range Allowable Use Guide (Percent) By Range Condition and Management Strategy is shown in a table on this page [See Forest Plan for table].
 Site-specific data may show that the numbers in this table are substantially high or low.
 These numbers are purposefully conservative to assure protection in the event that site-specific data is not available.
 Range Condition as evaluated and ranked by the Forest Service is a subjective expression of the status or health of the vegetation and soil relative to their combined potential to produce a sound and stable biotic community.
 Soundness and stability are evaluated relative to a standard that encompasses the composition, density, and vigor of the vegetation and physical characteristics of the soil.
 In consultation with the US Fish and Wildlife Service, develop site-specific forage use levels.
 In the event that site-specific information is not available, average key species forage utilization in key forage monitoring areas by domestic livestock and wildlife should not exceed levels in the above table during the forage growing season.
 The above table is based on composition and climatic conditions typical of sites below the Mogollon Rim.
 On sites with higher precipitation and vegetation similar to sites above the Mogollon Rim, allowable use for ranges in poor to excellent condition under deferment or rest strategies may be increased by 5%.
 The guidelines established in the above table are applicable only during the growing season for the identified key species with-in key areas.
 Allowable use for key forage species during the dormant season is not covered in the above table.
 These guidelines are to be applied in the absence of more specific guidelines currently established through site specific NEPA analysis for individual allotments.
-Guidelines for allowable use for specific allotment(s) management or for grazing strategies not covered in the above table will vary on a site-specific basis when determined through the NEPA process [See Forest No The pro Grazing process review a pressur through changes Section 4.
-Management Direction Management Prescriptions Applicable to All Forest Areas 43 Range Assure permittee maintenance of existing structural improvements on an annual basis to assure full life of project.
-Yes No The pro Grazing process review a pressur through change Section 4.
+Guidelines for allowable use for specific allotment(s) management or for grazing strategies not covered in the above table will vary on a site-specific basis when determined through the NEPA process [See Forest Plan for table].
+Yes No The proposed project could impact some grazing allotments.
+Grazing management is subject to a specific management process separate from the Forest Plan, allowing for periodic review and updates to balance productivity with grazing pressure.
+Changes in allotments would be accommodated through the normal grazing management process to reflect changes in suitability for grazing.
+Section 4.
+Management Direction Management Prescriptions Applicable to All Forest Areas 43 Range key species and key area concept and will be monitored in this manner.
+Assure permittee maintenance of existing structural improvements on an annual basis to assure full life of project.
+Yes No The proposed project could impact some grazing allotments.
+Grazing management is subject to a specific management process separate from the Forest Plan, allowing for periodic review and updates to balance productivity with grazing pressure.
+Changes in allotments would be accommodated through the normal grazing management process to reflect changes in suitability for grazing.
+Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 42 Range Forage use by grazing ungulates will be maintained at or above a condition which assures recovery and continued existence of threatened and endangered species.
-Yes No The pro Grazing process review a pressure through changes roposed project could impact some grazing allotments.
-Ing management is subject to a specific management ss separate from the Forest Plan, allowing for periodic v and updates to balance productivity with grazing ure.
-Changes in allotments would be accommodated gh the normal grazing management process to reflect ges in suitability for grazing.
+Yes No The proposed project could impact some grazing allotments.
+Grazing management is subject to a specific management process separate from the Forest Plan, allowing for periodic review and updates to balance productivity with grazing pressure.
+Changes in allotments would be accommodated through the normal grazing management process to reflect changes in suitability for grazing.